 Projects selected by the MA STEM Advisory Council to be part of the @Scale portfolio exhibit the following characteristics:

 @Scale was conceived and developed in response to the question of how Massachusetts could invest strategically and with an expectation of predictable and measurable outcomes through the plethora of competing STEM education projects?
 Educators called for guidance in their process of adopting projects that demonstrate efficacy in teaching and learning practices and that align with statewide strategies, curriculum standards and frameworks.
 Funders sought similar guidance to better inform their investment of philanthropic resources in support of local education priorities and to achieve strategic, statewide impacts. @Scale, with its focus on public and private resources in support of an integrated portfolio of education enhancement projects aligned to achieve the goals of the Commonwealth’s STEM plan and a streamlined process for identifying such projects, answered this call.

-The 17 projects currently in the @Scale portfolio were identified and selected by the STEM Council in four phases with each phase targeting one or two of the state STEM goals.
+@Scale was launched in 2010 as a pilot initiative.
+The initiative rolled out in phases, with each phase aligned to address one or two of the state STEM Plan goals.
 Phase I focused on the goals of student interest and achievement.
 Phase II addressed the goals of improving post-secondary graduation rates and fulfilling near-term workforce shortages.
-Phases III & IV, which were combined, focused on projects that address student achievement and educator effectiveness in elementary and middle grade levels and/or student interest and educator effectiveness in pre-K education programs.
-The grid below provides a visual on how the portfolio of projects addresses the spectrum of Science, Technology, Engineering and Mathematics across learning levels.
+Phase III & IV, which were combined, focused on projects that addressed student achievement and educator effectiveness in elementary and middle grade levels and/or student interest and educator effectiveness in pre-K education programs.
+Naturally, in every phase of the selection process, the Council also considered the project’s history of successful outcomes and its ability to easily replicate and grow.
+The grid below provides a visual on how the portfolio of currently endorsed projects addresses the spectrum of science, technology engineering and mathematics across learning levels.

 @Scale Portfolio Coverage Map